 Add this to your themes functions.php or a plugin file.

-Now if everything is OK and placed as described, clicking on the link will alert you with your site description.
+Now if everything is OK and well placed, clicking on the link will alert you with your site description.
+Put the last three block of code on your theme, and try it yourself.

 wp_enqueue_script( 'jquery' );